google/santa/docs/details/logs.md

 # Logs

-Separate from the [events](events.md) a sync server may gather in (close to) real-time, Santa logs to `/var/db/santa/santa.log` by default (configurable with the [EventLogPath](../deployment/configuration.md) key).
+Separately from the [events](events.md) a sync server may receive in (close to) real-time, with metadata that is helpful for maintaining rules, Santa logs to `/var/db/santa/santa.log` by default (configurable with the [EventLogPath](../deployment/configuration.md) key).
 All detected executions and disk mount operations are logged there.
 File operations (when needed for functionality otherwise referred to as "file integrity monitoring") can also be configured to be logged.
 See the `FileChangesRegex` key in the [configuration.md](../deployment/configuration.md) document.